-Students are encouraged to routinely review emergency procedures and safety awareness information contained in the current NIACC General Catalog and NIACC Student Handbook and Campus Emergency Procedures handbook.
-A Campus Emergency Procedures brochure is posted in each nursing classroom for quick reference and will be reviewed with the student each semester.
+Students are encouraged to routinely review emergency procedures and safety awareness information contained in the current NIACC General Catalog, NIACC Student Handbook, COVID-19 information, and Campus Emergency Procedures Handbook available on the NIACC website.

 EMPLOYMENT OPPORTUNITIES

 The graduate of the Associate Degree Nursing program is prepared to begin work in a staff nurse position under the direction of qualified nursing personnel.